nicorotolo/PISENetwork/_pages/about-us.md

 ---
 layout: splash
-title: "PISE Network About Us"
+title: "About Us"
 permalink: /about-us/
 header:
-  overlay_image: "/assets/images/board_banner.jpg" # Path to your banner image
+  overlay_image: "/assets/images/about_us_banner.jpg" # Updated path to banner image
   overlay_filter: 0.5 # Adjust the opacity of the overlay (0.0 to 1.0)
-  caption: "Meet the dedicated members of the PISE Network"
+  caption: "Learn more about the PISE Network and our mission"
 ---

 <nav class="custom-nav">